8 lbs |

 Trim about half of the fat cap from the outside of meat but leave the rest.
 Traditionally andouille was stuffed with small pieces of cut up meat instead of using a grinder. giving andouille a texture that other sausages don't have.
 Cutting up pounds of meat is a lot of work, so I use a grinder with the coarsest disk I could find.
 It looks like this and does a great job.
 The texture is perfect.
 Cut the meat into pieces small enough to feed into your grinder.

-Dissolve the salt and Prague powder in the wine.
+Dissolve the salt and pink curing salt in the wine.
 Add the pepper, (make sure you grind it fine or when you eat the sausage, the peppercorns can feel like a piece of bone), thyme, and garlic, to the wine and stir well.

 Pour the wine and spice mixture into the pork and mix thoroughly.
 Cover and refrigerate overnight.